Post Summary: The Ultimate Northern Idaho Itinerary (Road Trip routes and more!)

 Day 7.
 Finish Off Your Northern Idaho Itinerary At Lookout Pass

-One of the most popular activities to do at Lookout Pass in the summertime is to take the historic Hiawatha Bike Trail.
+One of the most popular activities to do at Lookout Pass in the summertime is to take the historic Route of the Hiawatha Bike Trail.

 You can buy tickets at the Lookout Pass Lodge and rent all the proper equipment necessary for the journey.
 Drive your bikes over to the trailhead just 5 miles away, show your ticket, and get riding!